fabulous-dev/Fabulous/docs/content/en/v2/getting-started.md

 dotnet new -i Fabulous.XamarinForms.Templates
 ```

-This will add `fabulous-xf-app` to the templates available for `dotnet new`.
+This will add Fabulous.XamarinForms to the templates available for `dotnet new`.

 ```sh
 dotnet new --list